-Action BI1As part of the preparation of a planning scheme amendment to rezone land, undertake more detailed investigations into the biodiversity values of the study area, with a focus on the 'moderate' and 'high' environmental significance to guide the potential application of the Vegetation Protection Overlay.Action BI2Require ecological assessment reports to be prepared a ion BI2 Require ecological assessment reports to be prepared as part of the information that is to be provided under new schedules to the Development Plan Overlay.
+Action BI1 As part of the preparation of a planning scheme amendment to rezone land, undertake more detailed investigations into the biodiversity values of the study area, with a focus on the 'moderate' and 'high' environmental significance to guide the potential application of the Vegetation Protection Overlay.
+Action BI2 Require ecological assessment reports to be prepared as part of the information that is to be provided under new schedules to the Development Plan Overlay.